Rhea (moon): Surface features

-Rhea's features resemble those of Dione, with dissimilar leading and trailing hemispheres, suggesting similar composition and histories.
+Rhea's features resemble those of Dione, with distinct and dissmillar leading and trailing hemispheres, suggesting similar composition and histories.
 The temperature on Rhea is 99 K (−174 °C) in direct sunlight and between 73 K (−200 °C) and 53 K (−220 °C) in the shade.

-Rhea has a rather typical heavily cratered surface, with the exceptions of a few large Dione-type chasmata or fractures (wispy terrain) on the trailing hemisphere (the side facing away from the direction of motion along Rhea's orbit) and a very faint "line" of material at Rhea's equator that may have been deposited by material deorbiting from its rings.
-Rhea has two very large impact basins on its anti-Cronian hemisphere (facing away from Saturn), which are about 400 and 500 km across.
-The more northerly and less degraded of the two, called Tirawa, is roughly comparable to the basin Odysseus on Tethys.
-There is a 48 km-diameter impact crater at 112°W that is prominent because of an extended system of bright rays.
+Rhea has a rather typical heavily cratered surface, with the exceptions of a few large Dione-type chasmata or fractures (formerly known as wispy terrain) on the trailing hemisphere (the side facing away from the direction of motion along Rhea's orbit) and a very faint "line" of material at Rhea's equator that may have been deposited by material deorbiting from its rings.
+Rhea has two very large impact basins on its hemisphere facing away from Saturn, which are about 400 and 500 km across.
+The more northerly and less degraded of the two, called Tirawa, is roughly comparable in size to the basin Odysseus on Tethys.
+There is a 48 km-diameter impact crater at 112°W that is prominent because of an extended system of bright rays, which extend up to 400 km away from the crater, across most of one hemisphere.
 This crater, called Inktomi, is nicknamed "The Splat", and may be one of the youngest craters on the inner moons of Saturn.
-No evidence of any endogenic activity has been discovered.
+This was hypothesized in a 2007 paper published by Lunar and Planetary Science.
+Rhea's impact craters are more crisply defined than the flatter craters that are pervasive on Ganymede and Callisto; it is theorized that this is due to a much lower surface gravity (0.26 m/s2, compared to Ganymede's 1.428 m/s2 and Callisto's 1.235 m/s2) and a stiffer crust of ice.
+Similarly, ejecta blankets – asymmetrical blankets of ejected particles surrounding impact craters – are not present on Rhea, potentially another result of the moon's low surface gravity.